dharmeshkariya/dharmeshkariya.github.io/index.markdown

 ---
 layout: page
 ---
-Hey.
-I am Dharmesh Kariya.
+hey. i am Dharmesh Kariya.

-I write about my experiences and thoughts here.
+i write about my experiences and thoughts here.

-Thanks for stopping by. :)
+thanks for stopping by :)